IHB1-Foundation/creditcoin-cdp/frontend/README.md

 1. Navigate to the Stability Pool card
 2. Click "Deposit" tab
-3. Enter rUSD amount
+3. Enter crdUSD amount
 4. Click "Deposit"
-5. Approve rUSD if needed
+5. Approve crdUSD if needed
 6. Claim wCTC gains when available

-### 6. Redeem rUSD for wCTC
+### 6. Redeem crdUSD for wCTC

 1. Navigate to the Redemption card
-2. Enter rUSD amount to redeem
+2. Enter crdUSD amount to redeem
 3. Review the estimated wCTC you'll receive
 4. Click "Redeem"
-5. Approve rUSD if needed
+5. Approve crdUSD if needed
 6. Confirm the transaction

 ## Key Features Explained